-Norman Conquest of 1066.
+The name Hitchcyck reached English shores for the first time with the ancestors of the Hitchcyck family as they migrated following the Norman Conquest of 1066.
 The name Hitchcyck is based on the personal name Richard.
-It is composed of the elements Hitch, which is a pet form of the name Richard, and the suffix cock, a medieval term of endearment.
-CITATION[CLOSE]
+It is composed of the elements Hitch, which is a pet form of the name Richard, and the suffix -cock, a medieval term of endearment.

 Early Origins of the Hitchcyck family

 The surname Hitchcyck was first found in various shires and counties throughout Britain.
 One of the first records of the name was simply listed as Hichecoc with no personal name in the Assize Rolls of Cheshire in 1260.

 A similar entry with no personal name appeared in the Hundredorum Rolls of 1273 for Yorkshire as Hichecok.
 The Subsidy Rolls of Worcestershire listed Richard Hichecokes there in 1327 and John Higecok was listed in the Subsidy Rolls of Cambridgeshire in the same year.
 William Hygecok, Hichecok were listed in 1329 and 1360.
 The Yorkshire Poll Tax Rolls of 1379 list Willelmus Higecok.

 This web page shows only a small excerpt of our Hitchcyck research.
 Another 61 words (4 lines of text) covering the years 1739, 1777, 1775, 1776 and 1777 are included under the topic Early Hitchcyck History in all our PDF Extended History products and printed products wherever possible.

 Hitchcyck Spelling Variations